j2made/apollo/README.md

 All necessary config information, such as database info, salts, theme environment, host url, etc., is stored in the generated `env.php` file.
 This should file should be ignored in git, because you should keep your creds to your own damn self.

 #### Theme eEnvironment Configuration
-Theme environments are controlled via the `WP_ENV` definition in `eng-config.php` and should be one of the following options:
+Theme environments are controlled via the `WP_ENV` definition in `wp-config.php` and should be one of the following options:

 - `development`
 - `staging`